What is Rational Emotive Behavior Therapy (REBT)?

 Techniques

 During REBT, the therapist will help the client learn how to apply the ABC model to their daily lives.
-They would work with the individual to change those beliefs and their emotional response to situations.
+They work with the individual to change those beliefs and their emotional response to situations.

 An important step in this process is recognizing the underlying beliefs that lead to psychological distress.
 In many cases, these come as absolutes such as ‘I must,’ ‘I should,’ and ‘I can’t’ statements.